Fighting Anxiety: Mental Health Tips For Managing Everyday Stress

 Generalized anxiety disorder is one of the most common types of illnesses in this category.
 It’s primarily characterized by excessive worry that’s difficult to control and a persistent sense of dread, fear, or anxiety that pervades everyday life.
 It may also manifest as irritability, fatigue, muscle tension, sleep disturbances, and trouble concentrating, among other symptoms.

-Support and coping strategies for fighting anxiety
+Support and coping strategies for when you feel anxious

 When left untreated, a clinical anxiety disorder can significantly impact a person’s daily life, career, relationships, and even physical health.
 That’s why seeking professional support if you’re experiencing symptoms can be so important.
 A mental health care provider like a therapist can offer support and healthy coping strategies whether you end up having a diagnosable disorder or not, and they can provide treatment advice as well if so.